1954 Guatemalan coup d'état: Árbenz's resignation

 On the night of 25 June, Árbenz called a meeting of the senior leaders of the government, the political parties, and the labor unions.
 Colonel Díaz was also present.
 The President told them that the army at Zacapa had abandoned the government, and that the civilian population needed to be armed to defend the country.
 Díaz raised no objections, and the unions pledged several thousand troops.
 When the troops were mustered the next day, only a few hundred showed up.
 The civilian population of the capital had fought alongside the Guatemalan Revolution twice before—during the popular uprising of 1944, and during the attempted coup of 1949—but on this occasion the army, intimidated by the U.S., refused to fight.
 The union members were reluctant to fight both the invasion and their own military.
 Seeing this, Díaz reneged on his support of the President, and began plotting to overthrow Árbenz with the assistance of other senior army officers.
 They informed Peurifoy of this plan, asking him to stop the hostilities in return for Árbenz's resignation.
-Peurifoy promised to arrange a truce, and the plotters went to Árbenz and informed him of their decision. Árbenz, utterly exhausted and seeking to preserve at least a measure of the democratic reforms that he had brought, agreed without demur.
-After informing his cabinet of his decision, he left the presidential palace at 8 pm on 27 June 1954, having taped a resignation speech that was broadcast an hour later.
+Peurifoy promised to arrange a truce, and the plotters went to Árbenz and informed him of their decision. Árbenz, utterly exhausted and seeking to preserve at least a measure of the democratic reforms that he had brought, agreed with one stipulation. Árbenz asked his Army Chief of Staff Colonel Carlos Enrique Díaz, who was to assume leadership, to refuse to negotiate with Castillo Armas after he left, to which Díaz agreed.
+After informing his cabinet of his decision, Árbenz left the presidential palace at 8 pm on 27 June 1954, having taped a resignation speech that was broadcast an hour later.
 In it, he stated that he was resigning to eliminate the "pretext for the invasion", and that he wished to preserve the gains of the October Revolution of 1944.
 He walked to the nearby Mexican Embassy, seeking political asylum.
 Two months later he was granted safe passage out of the country, and flew to exile in Mexico.

 Some 120 Árbenz loyalists or communists were also allowed to leave, and the CIA stated that none of the assassination plans contemplated by the CIA were actually implemented.
 On June 30, 1954, the CIA began a comprehensive destruction process of documents related to Operation PBSuccess.
 When an oversight committee of the United States Senate in 1975 investigated the history of the CIA's assassinations program and requested information about the CIA's assassination program as part of Operation PBSuccess, the CIA stated it had lost all such records.
 Journalist Annie Jacobsen states that the CIA claim of no assassinations having taken place is doubtful.
 In May 1997, the CIA stated it had rediscovered some of its documents that it had said were lost.
 The names of assassination targets had all been redacted, which made it impossible to verify whether any of the people on the CIA assassination list were actually killed as part of the operation.